Employment Opportunities

 POSITION SUMMARY

-The Development Intern will support the Development department of the CCWA.
-The intern will work primarily with the Communications & Grants Manager on efforts related to data migration, database management, grand and donor research.
-The Intern will also work with the rest of the team to address fundraising efforts related to marketing and communications, program support, and other efforts as needed.
+The Development Intern will support the fundraising, sales, and external relationship initiatives of the CCWA.
+The intern will work primarily with the Development Director on efforts related to data migration, database management, and donor research.
+The Intern will support fundraising initiatives such as donor communication strategies and relationship cultivation initiatives.
+The intern will also support sales strategies.

-• Assist Communications & Grants Manager with data migration and CRM implementation
+• Assist Development Director with data migration and CRM implementation

 • Assist in managing contacts between integrated CRM platform, inclusive of GSD participants, donors, advisors, partners, etc.